testdrivenio/flask-spa-auth/DRAFT.md

 # Session-based Auth with Flask for Single Page Apps

-In this article, we'll look at how to authenticate Single-Page Applications (SPAs) with session-based authentication.
+This article will look at how to authenticate Single-Page Applications (SPAs) with session-based authentication.
 We're going to use Flask as our backend with Flask-Login for managing sessions.
 The frontend will be built with Svelte, a JavaScript framework designed for building rich user interfaces.

-## Session vs Token-based Auth
+## Session vs. Token-based Auth

 ### What Are they?